AryanBhagotra/COP26-Analysis/index.md

 ### __Correlation Analysis__ 🕵️‍♂️

 We wished to analyse the correlation between each of the pollutants before, during and after the COP26 initiative.
-Below is the code and corresponding correlation table for our São Paulo example:
+Below is the code and corresponding correlation matrix for our São Paulo example: